 We are delighted to be reintroducing some of our community sessions in person as Covid-19 restrictions ease.
-DanceMakers, DanceSense, Creative Café and Anxiety Café started up in May 2021, with other actitivites restarting from July 19th.
+DanceMakers, DanceSense, Creative Café and Anxiety Café started up in May 2021, with other actitivites, such as SingAbout and Singing For Breathing, restarting from July 19th.

 During the pandemic we have posted hundreds of free creative activities online which you can continue to enjoy on our Independent Arts YouTube channel.

 Looking Out From Lockdown is an Island-wide project celebrating the creativity of Island people during lockdowns in 2020 and 2021.
 In collaboration with Lord-Lieutenant of the Isle of Wight, Susie Sheldon, Independent Arts offered people the chance to exhibit their lockdown creations, be it painting, photographs, poetry, music, speech, pottery, writing, crafts, projects, inventions, baking, gardening or anything else creative completed to keep spirits up during lockdown.
 Enjoy the online gallery here.

 A touring exhibition of some of the art created goes on show at venues around the Isle of Wight during summer 2021.

 Independent Arts is trialling a new digital project, InTouch2, aiming to reduce isolation for those living in residential care, cut off from their friends and families during the Covid-19 pandemic.

 This project was begun in response to the Covid-19 lockdown measures when our lottery-funded inter-generational schools and care home project School Ties was temporarily halted.
 Our funder, the National Lottery, very generously agreed for funds to be repurposed to provide for the new art sacks!

 Thanks to funding from Arts Council England, our online Islesolation gallery showcases inspiring work by island artists produced during Covid 19 restrictions.
 Do check it out!